-Here’s the trick to saving a bunch of money during Subscribe & Save deals: I rarely, if ever, keep a subscription past the first month.
+Here’s the trick to saving a bunch of money during Subscribe & Save deals: I rarely, if ever, keep a subscription past the first month (initial deliver).
 That’s because the coupons and promotions don’t carry past the first delivery and it’s typically the discounts that make a Subscribe & Save worth doing.
 So I will almost always cancel a Subscribe & Save subscription after the first month ships out.

 This strategy doesn’t take into account the convenience of Subscribe & Save deliveries, so if you are interested in making your life easier by having regular S&S shipments, I don’t think you’re wasting money.